akentominas/reusable-react-joi-form-validation/README.md

 The `data` state, contains an object of properties, which represents each of the input fields that we have on our form. (username, password, email etc...)

+The `errors` state will be updated in case of Joi validation fails on some of the fields we have.

-- A `schema` which will be passed to the Joi library for the validation of each of the input field that we might need in our form. (more about Joi validation methods here: https://joi.dev/api/)
+- A `schema` which will be passed to the Joi library for the validation of each of the input field that we might need in our form (more about Joi validation methods here: https://joi.dev/api/).
+Joi methods are chained with each other.

-- pass the corresponding states to each of the forms
+- Pass the corresponding states to each of the forms